Palestinian women look to Bethlehem to boost their role

 Prominent Palestinian women see change happening gradually, but say it cannot come about by feminist campaigning alone.

-"Though women should always be the primary defenders of their rights," Baboun says, "change will only be realized when men join in too."
+"Though women should always be the primary defenders of their rights," Baboun says, "change will only be realised when men join in too."

 (Reporting by Jihan Abdalla; Editing by Douglas Hamilton and Kevin Liffey)